-Members who leave on the grounds of redundancy or interests of the efficiency of the service and who are aged 55 and above will receive their benefits immediately and without actuarial reduction for early retirement (other than additional pension bought by an Additional Pension Contribution contract or a Shared Cost Additional Pension Contribution contract under regulation 16, or a pre 1 April 2014 Additional Regular Contribution contract).
-In the case of redundancy/efficiency, any additional pension bought via regulation 31 is NOT subject to actuarial deduction.
-As the vesting period increased on 1 April 2014 from 3 months to 2 years, employers will need to be aware that those to whom they have given a redundancy / efficiency retirement notice before 1 April 2014 who, at the date of termination, will have less than 2 years membership will not have a right to immediate payment of unreduced pension benefits where retirement occurs after 31 March 2014.
+Members who leave on the grounds of redundancy or interests of the efficiency of the service and who are aged 55 and above will receive their benefits immediately and without actuarial reduction for early retirement (other than additional pension bought by an Additional Pension Contribution contract or a Shared Cost Additional Pension Contribution contract under Regulation 16, or a pre-1 April 2015 Additional Regular Contribution contract).
+In the case of redundancy/efficiency retirement, any additional pension bought via Regulation 30 is NOT subject to actuarial deduction.